 What are the top beer types grouped by state?

 Which records are located outside of the United States?
-For this one we need to collect the states geometries into a single geometry and test which points are not contained within.
+In this process, we collect states’ geometries into a single geometry and test which points fall outside.

-We’ve just scratched the surface of the power of GIS and spatial SQL, but hopefully this post has helped demystify some of the concepts and introduced some useful tools for working with your data.
-There are plenty of resources available to help expand your knowledge in this space, and I highly recommend the following online resources:
+We’ve just scratched the surface of GIS and spatial SQL, but I hope this post clarified some concepts.
+It also introduced useful tools for working with your data.
+Many resources exist to expand your knowledge in this area.
+We highly recommend the following online sources for further learning.

 In conclusion, GeoPackage, based on SQLite technology, is a great format for storing and working with geospatial data.
 Free and open source tools such as GDAL/OGR and DB Browser for SQLite with the SpatiaLite extension provide mechanisms for importing field data and running spatial queries for analysis.
-Once you break your dependency on spreadsheets, you can truly experience the benefits of location leverage!
+Once you break your dependency on spreadsheets and start working with geospatial data, you can truly experience the benefits of location leverage!